SteveMalbasa/Mathgeek5040/README.md

 # Mathgeek5040
-Former Math teechur, no looking to do beautiful things in my new career
+Former Math teechur, now looking to do beautiful things in my new career